 - Between people who are in close contact with one another (within about 6 feet)

-- Through respiratory droplets produced when an infected person coughs, sneezes or talks
+- Respiratory droplets are produced when an infected person coughs, sneezes or talks

-- These droplets can land in the mouths or noses of people who are nearby or possibly be inhaled into the lungs
+- Respiratory droplets can land in the mouths or noses of people who are nearby or possibly be inhaled into the lungs

-- These droplets can land on objects and surfaces around the infected person and be transmitted by people touching them and then touching their eyes, nose or mouth – it is not certain how long the COVID-19 virus can survive on surfaces but preliminary information suggests it may persist for a few hours up to several days.
-Surfaces may be cleaned with a simple disinfectant to kill the virus.
+- Respiratory droplets can land on objects and surfaces around the infected person and be transmitted by people touching them and then touching their eyes, nose or mouth

 - Some recent studies have suggested that COVID-19 may be spread by people who are not showing symptoms

 As of May 11, 2020, the World Health Organization (WHO) and the Centers for Disease Control (CDC) report that there is currently no confirmed case of COVID-19 transmitted through food or food packaging.

 CDC’s most recent list of those at higher risk for severe illness from COVID-19 currently includes:

 - People who live in a nursing home or long-term care facility